-Christmas holidays with children
+Christmas holidays with small children – what is it like?

 We have passed the second Christmas and New Year’s Eve with our boys!